Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Gaussian.md

 - By convention `sigma` should be positive.
 Passing `sigma <= 0` produces undefined or non-meaningful results.
 - For performance-sensitive code paths where many evaluations are required, `Gaussian` is optimized via `FastExp` and other lightweight helpers.
-- The function returns the PDF value; it does not perform normalization across a sampled domain — the PDF already integrates to 1 over the real line when `sigma > 0`.
+- The function returns the PDF value; it does not perform normalization across a sampled domain ï¿½ the PDF already integrates to 1 over the real line when `sigma > 0`.

 ## Example